Expecho/ServiceFabric-Remoting-CustomHeaders/README.md

 # ServiceFabric.Remoting.CustomHeaders

 This package allows injecting custom headers into remoting messages (Actors and Reliable Services, V2 remoting only) at runtime.
 The headers are available client side to read.
-It also provides BeforeHandleRequestResponseAsync and AfterHandleRequestResponseAsync to act on remoting events.'
+It also provides message interception using BeforeHandleRequestResponseAsync and AfterHandleRequestResponseAsync to act on remoting events.'

 Common used classes: